Ts0X/myCppProject/README.md

 - **Crypto++ Library**: Used for cryptographic functions.
   - Download Crypto++ from [here](https://www.cryptopp.com/).
   - Extract the Crypto++ files and make sure the `include` and `lib` folders are properly referenced when compiling the project.

+- **Library for Dictionary Attacks**:
+  -You can use whatever library you want.

 ## Setting up the Project

 1. **Clone the repository**: